GamesCreed

 Medieval Dynasty is a game that may have numerous interesting mechanics, but also suffers from a crisis of identity as the game tries to do so many things at once.

 Medieval Dynasty is a game with a wide array of systems and mechanics that all interlink with each other to create a fun and unique experience.
-Render Cube Games have taken notable formulas from numerous other titles and combined them together to create this game.
+Render Cube Games has taken notable formulas from numerous other titles and combined them to create this game.

 In terms of gameplay, Medieval Dynasty is a slow and methodical game.
 Whether the player is hunting in the wilderness, collecting and harvesting crops, or building their very first house.
 This methodical gameplay can in some ways be a fantastic experience, with players becoming immersed in the vast open world as they hunt for food to feed themselves.